countertenor/mozart/README.md

 echo "{{.values.value1}} {{.values.value2}}"
 ```

-These values are going to be fetched from a yaml file that you supply while invoking the CLI or the UI.
+These values are going to be fetched from a yaml file that you supply while invoking the CLI or the UI. (discussed later)

 The yaml file will look something like this for the example above:

 ```
+$ cat mozart-sample.yaml
 values:
   value1: hello
   value2: world